Check out my new analytics case study, with highlights from almost three years working with the charity Tommy’s.

 Our overarching objectives are to improve the user experience and support good outcomes for those who use Tommy’s services and content.
 Positive social impact is what drives me as an analytics specialist working with non-profits; I’m pleased to be a part of achieving this through Tommy’s crucial work.

 New case study on a comprehensive, long-term analytics project with Vepple – a rich content platform for higher education student recruitment.

 In developing and launching a virtual experience platform for several universities, Revolution Viewing identified the need for structured data analytics to support its growth.

 They commissioned me to design and implement web analytics, assist with reporting, and uncover deeper insights about user engagement and conversion.

 What did we do?

-- Training sessions on Google Universal Analytics (UA) & Google Tag Manager (GTM).
+- Multi-property setup of Google Analytics (GA) and configuration in Google Tag Manager (GTM).